MInneapolis FIRE STATION #24

 Fire Station #24 holds the memory of important local history.
 It was constructed as Black families on nearby Snelling Avenue were buying homes faster than in many other neigborhoods in Minneapolis.
 The community on Snelling had been established at least in part by African Americans homesteading an area along the railway with little former residential development.
 Many who lived here were employed by the Chicago, Milwaukee & Saint Paul Railroad and other businesses in the East Lake Street area.
 The firehouse is noted for being the first in Minneapolis to station Black firefighters.
 Evidence strongly suggests the motive was to segregate black firefighters in the department.
 Nonetheless, a few men appointed to #24 were in leaderships positions and had celebrated histories in this city.
 John Cheatham was appointed its first captain when it was completed in 1907.

 The building is connected to at least one person who lived through the trauma of American slavery, through the subsequent migrations and through obstacles of white supremacy in a northern city.
 Cheatham was enslaved at birth in St. Louis, 1855.
 Shortly after emancipation his family migrated to Minneapolis where he attended school and made his life.
 He and his wife Susie raised four children who all attended South High School and were part of the community at Bethesda Baptist Church.

 Cheatham was an esteemed and distinguished firefighter.
 If not the first African American firefighter in Minneapolis, he was certainly one of the earliest.
 Joining the department in 1888, Cheatham was promoted to captain after only eleven years of service.
-He led Station #24 along with Lafayette Mason, Frank Harris, James R. Cannon and Archie Van Spence four other African American firefighters.
+He led Station #24 along Lafayette Mason, Frank Harris, James R. Cannon and Archie Van Spence four other African American firefighters.